sinn22/get_ogp/README.md

 ## Code of Conduct

 Everyone interacting in the GetOgp project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/sinn22/get_ogp/blob/master/CODE_OF_CONDUCT.md).

+If you have any questions, feel free to ask for https://twitter.com/nosuk_11